 This project is the next step in a major pan-European effort to support commercialisation of hydrogen mobility.

 ZEFER started in September 2017 and will run until September 2022.
-The project will deploy 180 FCEVs (Fuel Cell Electric Vehicles) in Paris and Brussels (60 vehicle taxi fleets), and London (50 private hire vehicles and 10 deployed to Metropolitan Police fleets).
+The project will deploy 180 FCEVs (Fuel Cell Electric Vehicles) in Paris and Copenhagen (60 vehicle taxi fleets), and London (50 private hire vehicles and 10 deployed to Metropolitan Police fleets).

 Vehicles will each complete at least 40,000km, totalling over 1 million km between them, and more than 100 tonnes of hydrogen will be dispensed.